zonemaster/zonemaster/docs/specifications/test-zones/Nameserver-TP/nameserver11.md

-# Specification of test data for NAMESERVER11
+# Specification of test zones for NAMESERVER11

 ## Table of contents